In Time

 And what is disgrace?

 Help me out here, dictionary.
-The pre-fix dis means to do the opposite, to deprive, to exclude, expel, annul.
+The prefix dis means to do the opposite, to deprive, to exclude, expel, annul.
 If we put the prefix dis on a word it changes the meaning to the opposite.
 To empower is to give power to someone.
 To dis-empower is to remove power.
 Dis-ease is a medical condition that negates ease.
 When a lawyer is dis-barred, he is not called to the bar, he is sent away from the bar.
 It’s like a “not” added to the word.
 Dis-agreeable means not agreeable.
-When we say something is a disgrace it is without grace.
+When we say something is a disgrace it is not grace.
+It is without grace.
 It is loathsome, unhelpful, shameful.
 When we say someone has been disgraced, they have been dis-honoured, shamed.

 I think that’s it.
 When someone has been disgraced, when there is no grace for them, they have been shamed.
 When someone is a disgrace, they are an embarrassment, a source of shame, an object to be rejected.
 (Guilt comes from something we have done wrong.
 Shame is the feeling that we are something wrong.)